Skip to content

 Ali Rosa-Salas, Vice President, Visual and Performing Arts

-Ali Rosa-Salas is a curator whose approach is rooted in the belief that curatorial practice must serve the public good.
+Ali is a curator whose approach is rooted in the belief that curatorial practice must serve the public good.
 She finds inspiration from the cultural ecosystems of Lenapehoking (currently called New York City), where she was proudly born and raised.
 For over a decade, Ali has served New York City arts and culture through curatorial projects in performance and visual art.
 She began her tenure at Abrons Arts Center/Henry Street Settlement in 2017 as director of performance programs and in 2022 was appointed vice president of visual and performing arts.
 In her current role, Ali guides the curatorial vision of the Center’s presenting, education, and residency programs.
 Ali is also an associate curator of the Jacob’s Pillow Dance Festival.
 Ali received a BA from Barnard College in women’s, gender, and sexuality studies and an MA from the Institute for Curatorial Practice in Performance at Wesleyan University.

 Jan Rose, Chief People Officer